Administration and Management Team

 Randy Smith, Police Officer I: Officer Smith assumed a full-time position with the Cramerton Police Department in July 2010 when Cramerton Police Department assumed the policing responsibilities of McAdenville.
 Officer Smith brings with him 18 years of service to the Town of McAdenville and previous experience as a reserve officer with the Cramerton Police Department.
 Officer Smith holds an A.S. in Criminal Justice from Gaston College and is currently assigned as a patrol officer.

 Dan Harris, Police Officer I: Officer Harris has been employed with the Cramerton Police Department for 4 years and worked as a deputy for the Gaston County Sheriff’s Office for 4 years before joining the Cramerton force.
-Officer Harris is currently assigned to patrol duties.
+Officer Harris is responsible for code enforcement and minimum housing investigations.

 Todd Proper, Police Officer I: Officer Proper has been employed with the Cramerton Police Department for 3 years and worked as a police officer for Allied Barton Company Police for 4 years before joining the Cramerton force.
 Officer Proper is pursuing a B.S. in Information Technology from ECPI School of Technology.
 Officer Proper is currently assigned to patrol as the department’s K9 officer with his partner “Gage”.